Child Education Planning Calculator

 7. Is PPF enough to save for my child's education?

-PPF currently offers 7.1% per annum, which is below the 10-12% annual education inflation that most planners assume for private and professional courses in India.
+PPF offers 7.1% per annum (as of the April to June 2026 quarter), which is below the 10% to 12% annual education inflation that most planners assume for private and professional courses in India.
 Over a 15-year horizon, a plan relying solely on PPF would likely produce a corpus that falls short of the inflated future cost.
 PPF works well as a conservative, tax-free debt component when used alongside an equity mutual fund SIP.
 The equity SIP provides the growth needed to beat education inflation, while the PPF portion adds stability.
 Relying on PPF alone for an education goal is generally considered insufficient when education inflation exceeds the PPF rate.

 8. What if the required SIP is more than I can afford?